ntu-hg2051/ntu-hg2051.github.io/src/environment-setup.md

 that your prompt may look a bit different, depending on which shell and platform you're using.

-#### Create a Virtual Environment
+## Virtual Environment

 The next step here is to create a virtual environment, which is a subfolder that contains the Python packages we will use for this course.
-You can create a virtual environment for every assignment if you prefer, but for now lets just create one.
+While in principle we could use one virtual environment for the whole course, in practice it's easier to make one for each assignment.

+#### Creating the Virtual Environment

 Enter the following command into Visual Studio Code's terminal (you may need to replace `python3` with `py` on Windows):

 ```{.bash .terminal}
 python3 -m venv env